Private Dancer (Tina Turner song): Critical reception

 The Daily Vault's Mark Millan wrote, "It's a sexy, dark track that gives the album an edge and also a chance for Turner's powerful sexuality to sparkle."

 Music video

-The accompanying music video for "Private Dancer", featuring dance choreography by Arlene Phillips, was directed by Brian Grant and filmed at London's Rivoli Ballroom.
+The accompanying music video for "Private Dancer", featuring dance choreography by Arlene Phillips, was directed by Brian Grant and filmed at the Rivoli Ballroom in Crofton Park in London.
 It features Turner as a disillusioned taxi dancer, although the song has also been interpreted as being sung from the perspective of a prostitute.
 The video was later published on Turner's official YouTube channel in March 2009.
-It has amassed more than 34,9 million views as of October 2021.
+It has amassed more than 40 million views as of June 2023.